-Students are eligible to receive a Federal Pell Grant for up to 12 semesters (600 percent) or the equivalent.
-If a student has exceeded the 12-semester maximum, the student will lose eligibility for additional Federal Pell Grants.
-Equivalences are calculated by adding together the percentage of a student's Pell eligibility that is received each year to determine whether the total amount exceeds 600 percent.
+Students may receive a Federal Pell Grant for up to 600 percent of their lifetime eligibility.
+Attending full-time for two semesters utilizes 100 percent of this eligibility.
+If a student has met or exceeded the 600 percent maximum, the student will lose eligibility for additional Federal Pell Grants.
+Equivalences are calculated by adding together the percentage of a student's Pell eligibility that is received each year to determine whether the total amount meets or exceeds 600 percent.
+Students may view their Federal Pell Grant usage at www.nslds.ed.gov.